 - Drain the orange juice into a jug and add 1 teaspoon crushed garlic and 1/2 teaspoon crushed ginger.
 Stir to combine .

-- Arrange the chopped vegetables in a large roasting tin, and place the chicken thighs on top.
+- Arrange the chopped vegetables in a large roasting tin, and place the chicken thighs on top (image 1 above).
+Sprinkle the chicken skin with a little salt.

-- Pour the orange juice and galic over the chicken.
-Top with the orange segments.
+- Pour the orange juice and garlic over the chicken.
+Top with the orange segments (image 2 above).

 - Cover with a lid or a sheet of tinfoil.
 If using tinfoil, fold the edges over tightly to seal well.